Do I have a Claim For Personal Injury Compensation?

 How often will my solicitor update me on my case?

-Your Solicitor will update you as soon as anything occurs on your case, which means that you will hear from us every few weeks in general.
+At MG Legal, the personal injury solicitors are a dedicated bunch.
+We will update you as soon as anything occurs on your case, which means that you will hear from us every few weeks in general.

 Is there any risk in bringing a claim for personal injury compensation?